machine mastery

 1. Weekly: Backflush with cleaning tablets

-3. Monthly: Clean grinder burrs
+3. Monthly: Clean those grinder burrs

-4. Quarterly: Inspect gaskets and seals
+4. Every few months: Check gaskets and seals for wear

 Grind Best Practices

-3. Purge 2-3g after adjustments
+3. Purge 2-3g after adjusting to clear old grounds

 FAQs